19bufordcarl/CarlRPG/Myth & Shadow/Items/Basic Equipment/Weapons.md

 		- The heavy weight of these weapons decreases the variability of their damage.
 - #Loading means you must take an [Action](../../Game%20Procedures/Action.md) to reload this weapon.
 - #DualWield means that you can wield this weapon in your off hand.
-	- When you succeed on an attack [Check](../../Game%20Procedures/Check.md), roll both damage dice and use the higher result.
+	- When you succeed on an attack [Check](../../Game%20Procedures/Check.md), roll both damage dice and use the lower result, then double that lowest result to get your damage.
 - #Finesse means that you can choose to use [Dexterity](../../Player%20Characters/Chosen%20Statistics/Dexterity.md) for all weapon attacks and damage.

 ## Melee Weapons